-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 The imposing architecture of the Deutscher Dom and Französischer Dom loom over classic wooden huts where visitors can steel themselves before shopping with delicious sausages and warming cups of mulled wine.

 Once fortified, vast crafts tents await where everything from original paintings to wood carvings can be found for sale.
+For off-kilter Christmas presents, it's a struggle to match this gem.

-Come for the first-rate shopping, but make sure to stick around for the nightly concerts, ranging from choral to jazz.
+What makes it special: Come for the first-rate shopping, but make sure to stick around for the nightly concerts, ranging from choral to jazz.
 No out-of-tune carols here.

 Brussels's Winter Wonders is more of a festival than a Christmas Market, although there's more than 200 chalets serving up festive fixes of glühwein, Belgian beers and waffles.